jiamings/tsong.me/site/src/content/blog/design-the-inference-move.md

 tokens.

-Continuous-domain language models are especially useful for thinking through the false dichotomy.
-They separate the question of language from the question of discrete left-to-right decoding.
+Continuous-domain language models are especially useful for thinking through the false dichotomy, but they should be separated from masked, discrete, or hybrid diffusion language models.
 If a language model lives in a continuous state space, then ideas from diffusion and flow matching become available in a more direct way.